taocpp/PEGTL/doc/Actions-and-States.md

   * [State Mismatch](#state-mismatch)
 * [Legacy Actions](#legacy-actions)

 ## Overview

+In its most simple form, a parsing run only returns whether (a portion of) the input matches the grammar.
+To do something useful with the information gathered during a parsing run it is necessary to attach (user-defined) *actions* to one or more grammar rules.

+Actions are functions that are called during the parsing run whenever the rule they are attached to successfully matched.
+When an action is thus *applied*, the corresponding function receives the *states*, an arbitrary list of (user-defined) objects, as arguments.

+This is the primary role of actions and the most prevalent of their use cases.
+A further possibility is for an action to completely [change the matching behaviour](#match) of the rule they are attached to.
+Most of this document focuses on the primary role.

-Actions are implemented as static member functions called `apply()` or `apply0()` of specialisations of custom class templates (which is not quite as difficult as it sounds).
+Actions are implemented as static member functions called `apply()` or `apply0()` of specialisations of custom class templates.

 States are additional function arguments to `tao::pegtl::parse()` that are forwarded to all actions.